damilolasodiq/mvisa-qrparser/README.md

 ### What is this repository for? ###

-Add the mVisa QRParse to your cordova project
+Add the mvisa QRParse to your cordova project

 ### Installation ###